aws-dev-staging/test-guidance/README.md

 ### Collect Private Internal Source Code Repository Configuration

-Your private internal GitHub repository, containing the [external-package-request.csv](external-package-request.csv) and [codeguru-security-scan.py](codeguru-security-scan.py) files, serves as the source code repository.
+Your private internal GitHub repository serves as the source code repository and houses the [external-package-request.csv](external-package-request.csv) file.
+Additionally, it contains one of two files depending on the users private package repository: the [codeartifact-codeguru-security-scan.py](codeartifact-codeguru-security-scan.py) file for AWS CodeArtifact users or the [github-codeguru-security-scan.py](github-codeguru-security-scan.py) for GitHub users.
 The repository's webhook triggers the CodePipeline source action with each new commit.
 Navigate to your private internal repository and note the following, which are required parameters in the Deploy AWS CloudFormation Stack section:
 - Branch
 - Owner
 - Name